Significant seizure reductions in patients with Dravet syndrome

-EPIDIOLEX® (cannabidiol) significantly reduced convulsive seizures in patients with Dravet syndrome
+EPIDIOLEX® (cannabidiol) significantly reduced convulsive seizures in patients living with Dravet syndrome

 Results from the 14-week treatment period.
 Convulsive seizures included all countable atonic, tonic, clonic, and tonic-clonic seizures.